-There is a good choice of vegan and vegetarian friendly restaurants in Cheltenham.
-Some eateries are dedicated to plant based foods and others have a tasty choice of vegetable dishes for you to eat.
+There is a wonderful choice of vegan and vegetarian-friendly restaurants in Cheltenham and throughout the Cotswolds.
+Some eateries serve only plant-based foods, however, others have a tasty choice of vegetable dishes for you to eat.

-- Gloucestershire – Restaurants, cafes and eateries serving non meat food for their patrons.
+- Gloucestershire restaurants, cafes and eateries that serve non-meat food for their patrons.

 Top Eateries in Cheltenham

-A daytime eatery or cafe located near to the town centre and Everyman theatre.
+Woodkraft is firstly a daytime eatery, near to the town centre and close to the Everyman theatre.

-They serve a selection of vegan and vegetarian meals including breakfasts and Sunday roasts.
+They serve a selection of vegan and vegetarian meals, including breakfasts and also Sunday roasts.
 About Woodkraft…

 The Coconut Tree

-A cafe, restaurant that serves healthy and wholesome plant based food in Crescent Terrace.
+A cafe restaurant that serves healthy and also wholesome plant based food in Crescent Terrace.
 Some highlights of their menu include;

 - Spaghetti Bolognese with nut and mushroom meatballs